enpassant/population/README.md

 population
 ==========

-Gene algorithm with Scala and Akka
+Genetic algorithm with Scala and Akka